-- providing clients with information and advice in person, via email or telephone on the options open to them
+- providing clients with advice in person, via email or the telephone

 - managing a caseload, which is often comprised of a particular client group

 - conducting short drop-in interviews, an extended interview or a series of face-to-face interviews

 - designing and delivering group sessions aimed at building employability skills

 - using a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools

 - building up and maintaining knowledge of information resources on education, training and work in order to signpost clients to the information they need